 Indhira, like many Afrolatinas, has experienced the ramifications of this confusion in her everyday life.

-“There are two things I felt as an afro-descendant, or a person of Black origins.
+“There are two things I felt as an Afro-descendant or a person of Black origins.
 Mostly with my hair, when I was little.
 I grew up in La Vega,” Suero recalls.
 “I was the only girl with afro hair and a darker skin tone.
-All of my cousins and neighbors and everyone around me was lighter.
+All of my cousins and neighbors and everyone around me were lighter.
 Well, white in the way Dominicans conceptualize whiteness,” Suero said.

 The core values and beliefs of a nation always present themselves no matter what the public is told to think.
 Racism happens in our families, in our schools, in the hospital, and at times even within ourselves.

-“In school the pretty girls were the lighter skin girls.
+“In school, the pretty girls were the lighter-skinned girls.
 I knew I was pretty, but they were prettier,” Suero revealed.

 As she grew up she became more conscious of her African heritage.
 She tried to embrace it as a part of who she is.